 Rub the butter quickly into the flour with your fingertips until the mixture resembles rough sand.

-Stir the egg into the mixture using a cold knife.
-The add cold water a teaspoon at a time and stir until the mixture binds but is not sticky.
+Add the cold water, a teaspoon at a time, and stir until the mixture binds but is not sticky.

 Assemble the Pies

-Fill the pastry lined tins 2/3 full with mincemeat.
+Fill the pastry-lined tins 2/3 full with mincemeat.

-Roll out the remaining pastry to the same thickness and cut smaller circles to fit as lids on the tarts or to be decorative, cut stars or other fancy shapes.
+Roll out the remaining pastry to the same thickness and cut smaller circles to fit as lids on the tarts or, to be decorative, cut stars or other fancy shapes.

 Dampen the edges of the tart bases with a little cold water and press the lids on.
 Make a small hole in the surface of each pie with a small sharp knife to allow the steam to escape.

-- Mince pies will keep well if placed in an airtight tin - up to seven days.
+- Mince pies will keep well if placed in an airtight tin for up to seven days.
 Sometimes they benefit from a gentle warming in the oven before serving.